🌍 EuropeFood TourismPrague

 Another excellent restaurant in Prague for traditional Czech cuisine is Lokál Dlouhááá – a famous beer hall among tourists and locals.
 In fact, you’ll want to make a reservation to ensure you can get in for the experience.

 From goulash to schnitzel to cevapi – grilled minced meatballs – patrons can taste everything Prague offers in one place.
-However, Lokál Dlouhááá is one of seven brand restaurants throughout the city, each serving traditional Czech cuisine and local brew from the tap.
+However, Lokál Dlouhááá is one of Signpost, each serving traditional Czech cuisine and local brew from the tap.

 If you’re looking for a casual place to unwind and dine after a long day of sightseeing, any of Lokál’s locations should make it to the list.